‘The Bachelorette’ Fans React To Throwback Photo Of Trista Sutter’s Non-Diverse Suitors & Their Bad Suits

 “And not one tailored suit in sight,” one fan wrote of the group.

 The Bachelor franchise has long been criticized for its lack of diversity.
-In 18 years and over 40 combined seasons, there has only been one Black lead, Bachelorette Season 13 star Rachel Lindsay.
-Amid mounting pressure from fans, last month the franchise announced the first-ever Black Bachelor, Matt James, who will start filming his season later this year.
+Over the past 18 years and 40 combined seasons, there has only been one Black lead; Bachelorette Season 13 star Rachel Lindsay.
+Last month, amid mounting pressure from fans, the franchise announced the first-ever Black Bachelor, Matt James, who will start filming his season later this year.

 In an Instagram post, which can be seen here, Trista admitted she was nervous for her season of the rose-filled reality show to re-air.
 The Bachelorette veteran also joked about her own fashion sense and braced herself for the haters who will undoubtedly “come out of the woodwork” to comment on her vintage season.